 There are plenty of reasons why parents choose for their children to apply to private elementary, middle, or high school.
 Among the most common reasons are individual attention, parental involvement, not teaching to a test, religious instruction, specialized programs, etc. Whatever the reason may be, once parents embark on the application process they realize that it can be a little complicated, especially when it comes to admission test scores.
-Private school admissions have become more and more competitive and selective.
+Private school admissions have become more and more competitive.
 In order to determine the best applicants, private school admission officers use standardized testing.

 What are the types of tests?

 Currently there are nine major exams that private, boarding, and independent schools are using in their admission process.
 Those exams are the ISEE, SSAT, EXPLORE, COOP, HSPT, TACHS, OLSAT, WISC, and PSAT.
 All of which we tutor for, including the Delbarton Exam.
 The most commonly accepted of these tests are the ISEE (Independent School Entrance Exam) and the SSAT (Secondary School Admission Test).
 The COOP and HSPT are often used by Catholic schools in place of the aforementioned.